J22160/ML_DRUG_DISCOVERY/README.md

 ![DATA PREP](https://user-images.githubusercontent.com/71454551/100384002-1a79d200-3045-11eb-9198-35bc75cbb41a.png)

+###### Labeling the compounds as Active/Inactive/Intermediate
 Compunds are being labeled(Active\Inactive\Intermediate) based on their potency value (IC50 is half maximal Inhibitory concentration.
 Its is the most widely used and informative measure of a drugs efficacy.
 It indicates how much drug is needed to inhibit a biological process by half, thus providing a measure of potency of an antagonist drug in pharmacological research.) compounds having values < 1000 nM will be considered active , Those greater than 10000 nM will be considered to be inactive.
+A function is created to label the molecules present in dataset.

+##### Converting IC50 values to pIC50
+The nature of potency values is logarithmic.If you look at dose-response curves, they are sigmoidal when you plot them in logarithmic space.
+Using pIC50 is the proper way to think about the data.
+If your potency goes down because you've gone from micromolar to nanomolar, that’s an exponential change, not a linear change. pIC50 is really the right way to think about potency of compounds.
+A function is created to convert IC50 values to logarithmic values.